glurp/dsl-gtk/README.md

 Dynamic variable
 ----------------
-Often, a widget (an entry, a label, a slider...) show the value of a ruby variable. each time a code mofify this variable, it must modify the widget, and vice-versa...
+Often, a widget (an entry, a label, a slider...) show the value of a ruby variable. each time a code modify this variable, it must modify the widget, and vice-versa...
-This is very tyring :)
+This is very tiring :)

 With data binding, this notifications are done by the framework